 For users looking for the highest transfer speeds and the smoothest video streaming experience, or the most effective large-file transfers at home, the NETGEAR Nighthawk AX8 is my top pick option.

-This router will transfer up to 6Gbps of data throughout its network.
-It’s designed with a dual-band network setup with 2.4 GHz and 5 GHz network bands, and it features four antennas optimally positioned within unique wings that make it look like a space ship from Star Wars.
+This router will transfer up to 6Gbps of data throughout its network and designed with a dual-band network setup with 2.4 GHz and 5 GHz network bands.
+It features four antennas optimally positioned within unique wings that make it look like a space ship from Star Wars.

-The router reaches over long distances and is a solid network device for extra-large homes.
+The router reaches over long distances and is a reliable network device for extra-large homes.

 This router also features built-in parental controls, giving parents the ability to filter and control what their children’s devices can access to a certain extent.

-This product is built to withstand home internet connections that are up to 2 Gbps incapacity, which is greater than what most homeowners get today.
+This product built to withstand home internet connections that are up to 2 Gbps incapacity, which is higher than what most homeowners get today.